Reewnat/CTF-writeups/Lost in the spectrum/README.md

 Files: text.txt audio.wave
 ```
 # Solution
 The audio file through a spectrogram reveals the text "ENIGMA M_THREE C IV X A VI X A III X A NITEALMOSTTHERE ERUVKJAAWNRZXYV PLUG ZABDHEOP".
-So, we understand that text is encrypted using an enigma machine with the given settings and we need to find the 'X' values i.e the initial rotor positions.
-We bruteforce the initial position and decrypt the text.
-The flag can be searched inside the text.
+So, we understand that the text is encrypted using an enigma machine with the given settings and we need to find the 'X' values i.e. the initial rotor positions.
+We bruteforce the initial positions and decrypt the text.
+The flag can be searched inside the decrypted text.

 # Code
 ```